datavizhokie/ts-deepar-pipeline/README.md

 ### Data Considerations
 * Immediate drop in crime as a result of Denver Covid shutdown in March
-* Civil unrest and rioting in late March and early June
+* Civil unrest and rioting in late May/early June
 * Lower crime overall due to Covid lockdowns across 2020

 ### Further Modeling Considerations